 Dogs are considered omnivores, but many require taurine and L-carnitine, which are found in raw meat, in their diets.
 These amino acids can prevent dilated cardiomyopathy in breeds that are prone to the disease.
 Nowadays, however, most commercial dog foods, both vegetarian and meat-based, contain them, and if you want to feed a homemade diet, you can purchase them in powder form online or at a health food store.

 Cats have nutritional requirements that are more stringent than those of dogs.
 Vitamin A, taurine, and arachidonic acid are essential for maintaining their health.
 Today, these are also found in any high-quality commercial cat food, and they also can be added to a homemade, plant-based diet.

 Many people supplement the diets of both their dogs and their cats with fresh fruit, such as melon, bananas, and apples; vegetables, such as green beans and carrots; whole grains, such as millet and barley; homemade dog biscuits; and superfoods such as spirulina, nutritional yeast, and nori.

-For a smooth transition, start by mixing vegetarian food (several quality brands are available, or follow recipes found in Vegetarian Dogs by Verona re-Bow or Vegetarian Cats and Dogs by James Peden) with the meat-based food.
+For a smooth transition, start by mixing vegetarian food (several brands are available to choose from, including v-dog, Amì, and Wild Earth, or follow the vegan recipes in Dr. Pitcairn’s Complete Guide to Natural Health for Dogs and Cats or that come with Vegepet supplements) with the meat-based food.
 Gradually increase the vegetarian portion and decrease the meat-based diet over one to two weeks.
-Most dogs’ and cats’ health improves on a vegetarian diet, but be sure to monitor your animal closely to be absolutely sure that the new diet is agreeable.
-If not, you may need to switch to a different brand, try supplementing commercial food with fresh whole or raw foods, or go back to the meat-based food.
+Most, but not all, dogs and cats can do well on a vegetarian diet, so watch closely to be sure that the new diet is agreeing with your animal companion.
+If you notice skin or digestive problems, you may need to make adjustments.
+Try a different brand or recipe, or if necessary, go back to feeding the previous diet.